Remarks on mod-2 elliptic genus: Mod-2 index and in supersymmetric quantum mechanics

 We can compute the groups $\KO^{-n}(pt)$ by using \eqref{eq:rep_table}.
 For instance, let $V_1$ and $V_2$ be the two real irreducible representations of $\mathrm{Cliff}_{8k}^{\bZ_2}$.
 Elements of $M_{8k}^{\bZ_2}$ are of the form $n_1V_1 \oplus n_2 V_2 $ for $(n_1, n_2) \in \mathbb{Z}_{\geq 0} \times \mathbb{Z}_{\geq 0}$.
 Elements of the image $M_{8k+1}^{\bZ_2} \to M_{8k}^{\bZ_2}$ are $n(V_1 \oplus V_2)$ for $n \in \mathbb{Z}_{\geq 0}$.
 We impose the equivalence relation $(n_1, n_2) \sim (n_1+n, n_2+n)$ and get $\KO^{-8k}(pt) \simeq \mathbb{Z}$.
 The integer $n_1-n_2 \in \mathbb{Z} \simeq \KO^{-8k}(pt)$ is the usual Witten index.

 Other groups can be computed similarly.
 However, it is not difficult to slightly generalize the problem as follows.
 Suppose that the theory has an internal global symmetry $G$ (which is compact) such that it does not have anomalies except for pure time-reversal anomalies.
-In this situation, we regard $M_{n}^{\bZ_2}$ as the commutative monoid of real representations of not only $\mathrm{Cliff}_{n}^{\bZ_2}$ but also $G$.
+In this situation, we regard $M_{n}^{\bZ_2}$ as the commutative monoid of real representations of not only $\mathrm{Cliff}_{n}^{\bZ_2}$ but also $G$, such that the actions of $\mathrm{Cliff}_n^{\bZ_2}$ and $G$ commute.
 At the level of complex representations, we can construct irreducible representations by just taking tensor products of irreducible representations of $\mathrm{Cliff}_{n}^{\bZ_2}$ and $G$.
 Notice that when we take the tensor product of two representations each of which has PR structure, then we get a representation with SR structure.

 Let $R_\mathbb{C}(G)$, $R_\mathbb{R}(G)$ and $R_\mathbb{H}(G)$ be the abelian groups of complex, strict-real and pseudo-real representations of $G$, respectively.
 (More precisely, elements of these groups are virtual representations allowing negative coefficients.)
 Also let $\KO^{-n}_G(pt)$ be the abelian group defined as in \eqref{eq:defKO} in the presence of $G$.
 Then by using \eqref{eq:rep_table} and the properties mentioned above, we get the following results for $\KO^{-n}_G(pt)$ which are known in mathematics (see e.g. \cite{AtiyahSegal} for the case including $G$): \beq \quad . \eeq Here the meaning of $R_\mathbb{R}(G)/ R_\mathbb{C}(G)$ and $R_\mathbb{H}(G)/R_\mathbb{C}(G)$ is that for $V \in R_\mathbb{C}(G)$ we take $V \oplus \overline{V}$ regarded as a (strict or pseudo) real representation and impose $V \oplus \overline{V} \sim 0$ in $R_\mathbb{R}(G)$ and $R_\mathbb{H}(G)$, respectively.
 The meaning of $R_\mathbb{C}(G)/R_\mathbb{H}(G)$ and $R_\mathbb{C}(G)/R_\mathbb{R}(G)$ is that for $V \in R_\mathbb{R}(G)$ or $R_\mathbb{H}(G)$ we complexify $V$ and then impose $V \sim 0$ in $R_\mathbb{C}(G)$.
 For convenience, we have also explicitly given $\KO^{-n}(pt)$ which is obtained from more general $\KO^{-n}_G(pt)$ by taking $G=1$.
 The mod-2 index of our interest in this paper is the group $\KO^{-n}(pt) \simeq \mathbb{Z}_2$ for $n =1,2 \mod 8$.